ReactiveMatter/reactivematter.github.io/tunnel-cms.md

 title: Tunnel CMS
 layout: doc
 ---
+Version:v2.0.0 (Updated on 15.03.2025)

 Tunnel CMS is the simplest markdown CMS.
-It parses markdown files and renders html in real time whenever necessary.
+It parses markdown files and outputs html in real time whenever necessary.
 However, not every request requires parsing, as Tunnel CMS builds the HTML files and store in cache.
-Until, the underlying content of the markdown files is changed, the cached HTML is served.
+Until, the underlying content of the markdown files is changes, the cached HTML is served.

 # 🛠️ Installation

 Download the `tunnel` folder along with the `.htaccess` file from the [Github directory](https://github.com/ReactiveMatter/tunnelcms) `https://github.com/ReactiveMatter/tunnelcms`.

-Place them in the root of your website, and run `composer install` in `tunnel` directory.
+Place them in the root of your website, and that's it!

-If you don't want to use composer, download the [latest release](https://github.com/ReactiveMatter/tunnelcms/releases/tag/public) and place contents in the root of your website.

 Tunnel CMS will render your markdown files dynamically, so that you can focus on writing.

-💡Tip: You can rename `tunnel` folder to any name you like.
-Do make sure to change the `.htaccess` file accordingly to route all requests to that folder.

 # 📝 YAML frontmatter